Your vote. Your voice.

 But if you already think your vote doesn't matter nor makes a difference, consider that the 2016 presidential election was decided by about 78,000 votes in Michigan, Pennsylvania and Wisconsin — or less than 0.06 percent of total votes cast, throwing the election to Donald Trump at the time.

-Your vote, indeed, does matter and must count as we near the 2022 midterms with an eye to the 2024 presidential elections.
+Your vote, indeed, does matter and must count.
+In 2022, there was no expected "red wave" for the midterms as Democrats retained the Senate and Republicans took over the House by the barest of margins.
+The stakes continue to remain high as we near the 2024 presidential elections.
 We have compiled some relevant resources to help you better understand your constitutional right to vote and what you need to do to protect it.
-You can also visit our various chapter pages if you live in any of our target states for specific information about your state's voting procedures such as registereing and requesting a mail-in ballot, if allowed.
+You can also visit our various chapter pages if you live in any of our target states for specific information about your state's voting procedures such as registering and requesting a mail-in ballot, if allowed.

 Below, please find organizations to help you determine your voter status and that of your family and friends.
 If you're an American who lives abroad then you need to know how to register, request ballots and vote from overseas.